 4. Lambor Studios Ear Warmers

-Their extension is a bit more than most other warmers.
-You can adjust these from 15.7 inches to 17.3 inches in diameter, so no matter the size of your head, you should be able to wear these comfortably and snugly.
+They extend a bit more than most other warmers.
+You can adjust them from 15.7 inches to 17.3 inches in circumference, so no matter the size of your head, you should be able to wear them comfortably and snugly.